 This article will discuss the most important factors to consider when forming your estate plan as a single parent, namely making sure you have an updated Will, have made plans regarding your insurance and superannuation and have appointed a guardian.

 Your Will appoints an Executor to manage your assets and liaise with your children’s guardian.
 The Executor will hold your children’s share of the estate on trust until they become adults.
-These assets can be held on trust, so that they are protected for your children until they come of age.
-A solicitor can assist you in setting up a private trust in which your children’s share of assets is held by someone other than the Executor.
+Alternatively, a solicitor can assist you in setting up a private trust in which your children’s share of assets is held by someone other than the Executor.

-As a single parent, it is important to ensure that your Will is up to date and reflects the current circumstances of you and your children.
-This is particularly true if you have separated, or are currently in the process of separating from a former partner, or entering into a new relationship as these changes can have a profound effect on your estate plan.
-You also need to ensure that any and all alterations to existing Wills should comply with section 6 of the Succession Act 2006 (NSW).
-Furthermore, if you do not have a Will, your assets will be divided according to the laws of intestacy, and may not be divided according to your wishes had you been alive, and may not be in the best interests of your children.
-This emphasises the importance of having an accurate, updated Will which clearly sets out your wishes in the event something should happen to you.
+As a single parent, it is essential that your Will is up to date and reflects your current family composition and financial status.
+If you are currently in the process of separating from a partner or are entering into a new relationship, these changes can have a profound effect on your estate plan.
+Any, and all, alterations to existing Wills must comply with section 6 of the Succession Act 2006 (NSW).
+If you do not have a Will, your assets will be divided according to the laws of intestacy, and may not be divided according to your wishes had you been alive.
+This is why it is crucial to have an accurate and updated Will which clearly sets out your wishes.

 It is important to note that your life insurance and superannuation death benefits are not controlled by your Will.
-It is important to nominate beneficiaries for these assets so that your children may be provided for financially after your death.
+Beneficiaries should be nominated for these assets so that your children may be financially supported after your death.
 While minor children cannot receive these assets themselves, there are methods for protecting these assets until your children are older.